Wait for It (song): Synopsis

 After contemplating his own misfortunes, and Alexander Hamilton's successes, Aaron Burr decides to hang on for now and lie in wait, knowing that his time to shine is coming soon.
 The A.V.
 Club further explains "the song finds sympathy for Burr's chronic caution; with a legacy and reputation to protect, he can't risk as much as the ambitious Hamilton, and what will become a murderous rage begins here as mournful jealousy over his rival's ability to openly work for what he wants and believes in".
+Lin-Manuel Miranda has credited "I am the one thing in life I can control" as his favorite lyric.
+Miranda wrote part of the song in Burr's house.

 Style

 Pitchfork wrote that the song "moves with a dancehall lilt".
 Allmusic described it as a "tender pop ballad".

 Critical reception

 The song has received critical acclaim.
 The Huffington Post wrote that the song "has perhaps the most profound lyrics of the entire libretto", and praised its ability to present Burr as a tragic hero rather than a villain, noting "it complicates everything that comes after because we find ourselves rooting for him".
 Jezebel noted that this song is "stand-alone enough outside the narrative that it contains no real spoilers", and further described it as a "rich...post-Gyptian meditation".
 Vibe wrote that in this song, Burr "lifts his own spirits up."

 The A.V.
 Club listed it as one of 20 musical theater numbers from the past 20 years that should become standards, writing that the number, "one of the catchiest, most haunting numbers of an already landmark show...may be the track that best expresses the show's complex perspective".
 New York Theatre said it was "one of Odom's show-stopping numbers in the musical".

 The Daily Telegraph said it is an "instant classic anthem".
 Screen Fellows writes that the "powerful" song "make[s] a moving case for [Burr's] humanity" by portraying him as an "ultimately sympathetic character".
 DVC Inquirer deemed it a "standout track".
 Vogue praised the song as being a "Broadway crossover hits [that] sound[s] like bona fide iTunes single".